 Las Vegas is nicknamed as the “Rat Race” due to its popularity as a casino gambling destination.
 Gambling has produced some of Nevada’s most notorious and influential businesspeople.
 These men have contributed to making Las Vegas one of the most prosperous gambling destinations.

 8. Hot Vegas

 Las Vegas is referred to as “Hot Vegas” for numerous reasons.
-Among these are its convenient access to entertainment, its convenient highway access, and its production values.
+Among these is its convenient access to entertainment, its convenient highway access, and its production values.
 Other variables are its attractions, which include the world-famous Strip hotels and casinos, and its environment, which may be cold in the winter and sweltering in the summer.